Python Night – 30 Years of Monty Python

 Python Night was an evening of Monty Python-related programmes broadcast on BBC2 on 9 October 1999, to celebrate the 30th anniversary of the first broadcast of Monty Python's Flying Circus.
 It featured newly written sketches, three documentaries and a screening of Monty Python's Life of Brian.

-Only the documentaries were screened in the US, broadcast under the title The Life of Python on A&E Biography on 9 April 2000.
-Most of the evening's content was released in the US later in 2000 on the first disc of the A&E DVD box set The Life of Python.
+Only the documentaries were screened in the United States, broadcast under the title The Life of Python on A&E Biography on 9 April 2000.
+Most of the evening's content was released in the United States later in 2000 on the first disc of the A&E DVD box set The Life of Python.
 In the UK many of the items were issued as bonus material on the BBC's 2004 Monty Python Live at Aspen DVD.